-Calculation of global average pay involved consolidating the data reported by each group company from their local currency into the euro by applying an annual average exchange rate on the definition of the action plans needed to achieve this goal.
+13 Calculation of global average pay involved consolidating the data reported by each group company from their local currency into the euro by applying an annual average exchange rate.
+14 The figures for the 2021 year represent 97.4% of the workforce since they do not cover Sunbather PTY, Taylor Water Technologies, or SR Smith Australia, all of which on the definition of the action plans needed to achieve this goal.